Structural Interventions in Networks: Extensions and concluding remarks

 In this paper, we present a theory of interventions in network.
 By showing an equivalence between a structural intervention and an \emph{endogenously determined} characteristic intervention, we analyze how these two types of interventions affect the equilibrium actions and offer new insights regarding the optimal interventions in a range of applications.

 We discuss several venues for future work.
-First, this paper mainly focuses on the benefit of structural interventions without explicitly modelling the cost of cutting/building links and nodes.
-It is interesting to study the optimal intervention policy with some budget on the cost of interventions (see \cite{Galeotti2017}). ~ Second, we treat two instruments, i.e, characteristics and social links, independently in our analysis.
-In some contexts, intervention in one space (say the characteristics) may induce endogenous responses in the other space (the network links).
-For instance, \citet{banerjee2018} show that new links are formed and existing links are removed after exposure to formal credit markets.
-Extending hybrid interventions to accomodate interdependence between two instruments is an intriguing subject. ~ Finally, It is natural to extend our approach to network games with non-linear responses (see, for instance, \cite {Allouch2015} and \cite{Ben2018}).
-These and other generalizations will enrich our understanding of optimal interventions in economic settings involving networks.
+First, this paper mainly focuses on the benefit of structural interventions without explicitly modeling the cost of cutting/building links and nodes.
+It would be interesting to study the optimal intervention policy with a budget for the cost of interventions (see \citet*{Galeotti2017}).
+Second, we treat two instruments -- i.e., characteristics and social links -- independently in our analysis.
+In some contexts, intervention in one space (e.g., the characteristics) may induce endogenous responses in the other space (the network links).
+For instance, \citet*{banerjee2018} show that new links are formed and existing links are removed after exposure to formal credit markets.\footnote{See \cite{cabrales2011social} and \cite{golub2021games} for network games with endogenous link formation.} Extending hybrid interventions to accommodate interdependence between two instruments is an intriguing subject.
+Third, our analysis mainly focuses on the effects of interventions on the aggregate action.
+It would be interesting to explore the distributional effects (such as inequality) of actions.
+Finally, It would be natural to extend our approach to network games with nonlinear responses (see, for instance, \cite {Allouch2015,Ben2018,ZZ2021}).
+These and other generalizations will enrich our understanding of optimal interventions in economic settings that involve networks.